datacarpentry/r-socialsci/_episodes/04-Data-visualisation-with-ggplot2.md

 teaching: 0
 exercises: 0
 questions:
-- "What is the grammar of graphics?"
+- "What are the components of a ggplot?"
-- "How do I create basic scatter, histogram and box plots?"
+- "How do I create scatterplots, boxplots, and barplots?"
-- "How can I add additional aesthetics to my plots?"
+- "How can I change the aesthetics (ex. colour, transparency) of my plot?"
-- "How can I use the data in a data frame to produced summary plots?"
+- "How can I create multiple plots at once?"

 objectives:
-- "Define the grammar of graphics and its components"
+- "Describe the three components of a ggplot"
-- "Use ggplot2 to create scatter, histograms and box plots"
+- "Use `ggplot2` to create scatterplots, boxplots, and histograms"
-- "Add aesthetic components to plots"
+- "Modify the aesthetics of a ggplot"
-- "Use facets to produce multiple plots"
+- "Use `facet_wrap` to produce multiple plots"

 keypoints:
-- "First key point."
+- "`ggplot2` is a flexible and useful tool for creating plots in R"
+- "the data set and coordinate system can be defined using the `ggplot` function"
+- "additional layers, including geoms, are added using the `+` operator"
+- "boxplots are useful for visualizing the distribuion of a continuous variable"
+- "barplot are useful for visualizing categorical data"
+- "facetting allows you to generate multiple plots based on a categorical variable"
 ---

-## Plotting with `ggplot2`

-`ggplot2` is a plotting package that makes breaks down the plotting process into three distinct parts.

-You specify:

-* the variables to plot.
-* how they should be displayed
+## What is `ggplot2`?

+There are three main methods used for plotting in R: the base plotting system (which comes built in with R), the `lattice` package, and the `ggplot2` package.
+It is generally accepted that `ggplot2` is the most effective for creating publication quality graphics in R. It is also a useful tool because modifying a plot in various ways (like changing labels, changing the plot type, adding new data, etc.) requires relatively little code.

+`ggplot2` is built on the grammar of graphics; the idea that any plot can be expressed from the same set of components:

+* a data set
+* a coordinate system ("mapping")
-* boilerplate type properties of the plot
+* a geom (the visual representation of the data)

-If you need to change the plot in anyway like adding new data, changing the plot type  or changing labels etc. we can do so with only need minimal changes to the code.
+Before we learn more about the details, let's load the `ggplot2` package and import a dataset.
+For this episode we will be using the `SAFI_results` data, which is stored in a folder called "data", located in our current working directory.

-ggplot likes data in the 'long' format: i.e., a column for every dimension, and a row for every observation.
-Well-structured data will save you lots of time when making figures with ggplot.
+`ggplot2` uses data stored in the 'long' format; i.e. with a column for every dimension and a row for every observation.
+Well-structured data will save you lots of time when making figures.

-ggplot graphics are built step by step by adding new elements.
-Adding layers in this fashion allows for extensive flexibility and customization of plots.

-Before we start we need to load the 'ggplot2' library and some data.
-For this episode we will be using the SAFI_results data.

 ~~~
 library(ggplot2)
 library(readr)
+library(dplyr)
 SAFI_results <- read_csv("data/SAFI_results.csv")
 ~~~
 {: .language-r}